Staking smart contract

 let reward_amt = user_stake * apy / MAX_PERCENTAGE * blocks_since_last_claim / BLOCKS_IN_YEAR;

 For example, let's assume the user stake is 100, and 1 year has passed.
-Using 5_045
+Using 50_45

 as APY value, the formula would become:

-reward_amt = 100 * 5_045 / 10_000 = 504_500 / 10_000 = 50
+reward_amt = 100 * 50_45 / 100_00 = 5045_00 / 100_00 = 50

 , but 50

-.
-This precision can be increased by using more zeroes for the MAX_PERCENTAGE and the respective APY, but this is also "inheritly fixed" on the blockchain, because we work with very big numbers for user_stake
+and the respective APY, but this is also "inherently fixed" on the blockchain because we work with very big numbers for user_stake

-Rewards implementation
+Rewards functionality

 Now let's see how this would look in our Rust smart contract code.
 The smart contract looks like this after doing all the specified changes: